UnBEARable Cruelty – The King’s Guard’s Caps Are Still Made Using the Fur of Slaughtered Bears

-Bears are cruelly killed for their pelts by being either shot during hunts or ensnared, sometimes for days, in painful traps.
-During hunts, as many as one bear in seven doesn’t die immediately after being shot, and some escape wounded, possibly dying later from blood loss or starvation.
-In some Canadian provinces, there are no restrictions on the shooting of mothers who have nursing cubs, leading to the slaughter of entire families during hunts.
+Canadian black bears are cruelly killed for their pelts by being shot or ensnared, sometimes for days, in painful traps.
+During hunts, as many as one bear in seven doesn’t die immediately after being shot.
+Some escape wounded and die slowly from blood loss or starvation.
+In some provinces of Canada, a spring hunt of bears is permitted, and mother bears seeking food for their cubs are often killed, leading to the demise of entire families.

-Instead of financially supporting the shameful slaughter of black bears, the UK should set a compassionate example by switching to a humane and progressive alternative and committing to stopping the killing.
+Instead of financially supporting the shameful slaughter of bears, the UK should set a compassionate example by switching to ECOPEL’s humane and progressive alternative and committing to stopping the killing.

-Celebrities, politicians, and influencers have joined PETA in speaking out for bears and signing our petition to the MoD.
-Over the years, figures as varied as Morrissey, Tony Benn, the Dowager Duchess of Bedford, Jilly Cooper, Amanda Holden, Brian Sewell, Hayley Mills, Jerome Flynn, Pamela Anderson, Mary McCartney, Brett Anderson, Sadie Frost, Brooke Johnston, Siouxsie Sioux, Fernanda Tavares, Jeff Beck, Twiggy, Imogen Bailey, Julian Clary, Bea Arthur, Sir Roger Moore, Ricky Gervais, Glenda Jackson, Michael Sheen, Kate Ford, Sadiq Khan, and former MPs Ian Cawsey and Norman Baker have all asked the MoD or Her Majesty the Queen to replace the bearskin used in the Guard’s caps with a cruelty-free, modern material.
+Celebrities, politicians, and influencers have joined PETA in speaking out for bears, including by signing our petition to the MoD.
+Over the years, figures as varied as Simon Pegg, Alesha Dixon, Morrissey, Tony Benn, the Dowager Duchess of Bedford, Stella McCartney, Jilly Cooper, Amanda Holden, Brian Sewell, Hayley Mills, Jerome Flynn, Pamela Anderson, Mary McCartney, Brett Anderson, Sadie Frost, Brooke Johnston, Siouxsie Sioux, Fernanda Tavares, Jeff Beck, Twiggy, Imogen Bailey, Julian Clary, Bea Arthur, Dame Vera Lynn, Sir Roger Moore, Ricky Gervais, Glenda Jackson, Michael Sheen, Kate Ford, Sadiq Khan, and former MPs Ian Cawsey and Norman Baker have all asked the MoD, the late Queen Elizabeth II, or His Majesty the King to replace the bearskins used for the Guard’s caps with a cruelty-free, modern material.

 “The issue I am writing to you about today is not a laughing matter. . . .
 Won’t you please take the necessary steps to replace the bearskins used for the Guards’ caps with a synthetic material?
 I understand and appreciate the importance of uniforms, but continuing to use real fur in the 21st century is inexcusable, regardless of ‘tradition’.” – Ricky Gervais